flightstats/hub/README.md

 ## tag interface

+Tags are used to logically group channels.
 To retrieve all of the tags in the Hub:

 `GET http://hub/tag`